 Vita Ingenium Solutions was the Spring 2015 CITE Winners and was made up of members Xabier Basañez, Analaura Villarreal Berain, Alejandra Hernández Molina, David Zhang, Maria Acevedo, Ryan Quinn.

 Ten UTSA teams comprised of business and engineering students will compete for $100,000 in cash and business-related services at the $100,000 Student Technology Venture Competition, hosted by the UTSA Center for Innovation and Technology Entrepreneurship (CITE).
 Competitors will be scored on the viability of their proprietary new technologies and the business plans they developed to market those technologies.

-Held semi-annually, the $100,000 tech competition at UTSA offers the largest award of all undergraduate business planning competitions in the nation.
+Held each spring semester, the $100,000 tech competition at UTSA offers the largest award of all undergraduate business planning competitions in the nation.
 The competitors will offer new technologies poised to enhance health care, fitness and energy conservation.

 The teams will be judged by local academic, business and entrepreneurial experts on their technology, business plan and presentation.
 At the close of the daylong competition, the winning teams will have the opportunity to pitch their companies to potential investors.
 In addition to a cash prize, the winning teams will receive consulting services, marketing services, office space and other benefits to support them in getting their projects off the ground.

 UTSA established the competition in 2007 when it observed that its engineering students were developing new technologies and its business students were writing business plans, but neither group of students continued their efforts beyond turning in their projects for a grade.
 With the competition in place, UTSA’s students are now developing marketable technologies and forming viable new companies based on those technologies.